 The Ringmaker Quests: The Dunland Trap (Enedwaith); The Three Trials (Enedwaith); Trouble in Tharbad (Tharbad), The Nin-in-Eilph (Enedwaith); Celebrimbor’s Secret (Ost-in-Edhil); The Antlered Crown (Dunland).

-Orthanc: The Tower and stronghold of Saruman, is another iconic Location from Middle Earth.
+Orthanc: The Tower and stronghold of Saruman is another iconic Location from Middle Earth.
 Since The Tour features nicer places, we’re only going to focus on Orthanc before Saruman became corrupted by power, however.
-This Location is another Saga Location refit, here from ‘The Treachery of Saruman‘ and although it still focuses on the Doomed keyword, now has some benefits for the player.
+This Location is another Saga Location refit, here from ‘The Treachery of Saruman‘, and although it still focuses on the Doomed keyword, it now has some benefits for the player.
 Again, since there is no Opportunity keyword on Orthanc, players can visit it when they need it most in the Quest – as long as they can handle the threat increase.
-Naturally, if Saruman is controlled by players, there is an extra bonus.
+Naturally, if players control Saruman, there is an extra bonus.

 Wellinghall: The set with no less than three iconic Locations!
 Wellinghall was where Treebeard summoned the Ents for an Ent-moot.
 Unlike the two above, this Tour Location does have an Opportunity number, albeit a long one, and although the Threat is low, the Quest points needed are higher than on most Tour Locations, reflecting that it takes a little time to rouse those Ents.
-If you are playing Ents in your deck however, the detour could be well worth it.
-Ent allies will cost less to play and if players already have some Ents in play they can search their deck for other Ent cards – either more allies or other Ent Event or Attachments.
+However, if you are playing Ents in your deck, the detour could be well worth it.
+Ent allies will cost less to play, and if players already have some Ents in play, they can search their deck for other Ent cards – either more allies or other Ent Event or Attachments.

 Noldor Forge: More research went into this card as it only gets a very fleeting mention in Lord of the Rings, although it did get a mention and a card in the old MECCG many years ago.
 Ost-in-Edhil was once an Elven city, ruled firstly by Celeborn and Galadriel and then Celebrimbor.
 It was also where the Elven Rings were forged.
-As such, this Tour Location offers something for players with Noldor Craftsman allies and also Noldor heroes with an effect that echoes ‘The Long Defeat’ Lore attachment.
-It does have a very short Opportunity window however, so your search through the ruins had best be quick.
+As such, this Tour Location offers something for players with Noldor Craftsman allies and Noldor heroes with an effect that echoes ‘The Long Defeat’ Lore attachment.
+However, it does have a very short Opportunity window, so your search through the ruins had best be quick.

 Boar Village: This Tour Location can be a boon for 2 Quests in the cycle.
-If playing ‘The Dunland Trap’, players can visit the village to hopefully barter some safe passage and call off some Boar Clan attackers for a while.
-Rather than use resources for the barter however, it plays with the Dunland enemy trait that links to card draw and hand size.
-By ‘The Antlered Crown‘ however, Chief Turch of the Boar Clan has become a vital and powerful ally.
+If playing ‘The Dunland Trap,’ players can visit the village to hopefully barter some safe passage and call off some Boar Clan attackers for a while.
+However, rather than use resources for the barter, it plays with the Dunland enemy trait that links to card draw and hand size.
+By ‘The Antlered Crown,’ however, Chief Turch of the Boar Clan has become a vital and powerful ally.
 If you take time to visit his village, he gains an additional boost to his stats which can mean all the difference in the war with the Raven clan.